Nikhil-Manglore/valkey/PR2516_Analysis.md

 The regression reflects an increase in work per request since each request now requires more instructions and cycles, so fewer requests complete in the same time.

-Profiling shows that execution time shifted across functions since approximately 28.1B cycles moved from previously hot functions to newly hot ones.
-This indicates the regression is caused by a change in execution paths rather than increased stalls or idle time.
+Profiling shows that new functions (primarily objectGetVal) account for the additional cycles, while IPC and cache/branch miss rates remain unchanged.
+This indicates the regression is caused by increased instruction count per request rather than stalls or microarchitectural inefficiency.

 #### Functions that got MORE expensive